-On November 8, 1966, New Yorkers voted to approve a constitutional amendment authorizing a government-run lottery.
-The referendum passed with over 60% in favor, with proceeds dedicated to education.
+On November 8, 1966, New Yorkers voted to approve a constitutional amendment authorizing a government-run lottery, with over 60% in favor.
+The lottery proceeds were designated exclusively for education.

-In 1967, the New York Legislature created a Division of the Lottery and a Lottery Commission within the Department of Taxation and Finance.
+In 1967, the New York Legislature established a Division of the Lottery and a Lottery Commission within the Department of Taxation and Finance.
 The Lottery later became an autonomous unit within the Department of Taxation and Finance.
-The director of the Division of the Lottery has full authority over the administration of the Lottery.

-In 1967, the New York Lottery began with the slogan "Your Chance of a Lifetime to Help Education", with the intent to provide funds for education.
+In 1967, the New York Lottery began with the slogan "Your Chance of a Lifetime to Help Education".
+It has since generated over $34 billion in revenue for education.

 Lotto began in 1978 in New York.

 In 1981, Lou Eisenberg became the first big winner of the New York Lottery, winning $5 million.
-At that time, winners could not choose cash in lieu of annuity payments.
+At that time, winners could not choose cash instead of annuity payments.

-In 1986, a scandal occurred involving state employees manipulating mail-in tickets in a mail room, resulting in over $40,000 in winnings to friends and family.
+In 1986, a scandal occurred involving state employees manipulating mail-in tickets in a mail room to result in over $40,000 in winnings to friends and family.

-In 2000, Take 5 expanded gradually to nightly drawings.
+In 2000, the Take 5 lottery game expanded gradually to nightly drawings.

 In 2001, there were no Millennium Millions drawings, as the New York Lottery approved legislation for joining what is now known as Mega Millions.

-On May 17, 2002, the New York and Ohio lotteries joined Mega Millions (then The Big Game Mega Millions) simultaneously.
+On May 17, 2002, New York joined The Big Game Mega Millions, which was temporarily rebranded as The Big Game Mega Millions.

-In 2002, Mega Millions was added to the New York Lottery's portfolio.
+In 2002, Mega Millions was added to the New York Lottery's portfolio, which contributed to the decline in Lotto sales.

-In October 2009, an agreement was reached between Mega Millions and Powerball, allowing all lotteries with either game to sell tickets for both games beginning in 2010.
+In October 2009, an agreement between Mega Millions and Powerball was reached, allowing lotteries with either game to sell tickets for both games.

-On January 31, 2010, New York was among the lotteries that joined Powerball, following an agreement between Mega Millions and Powerball in October 2009.
+On January 31, 2010, New York was among the states that joined Powerball, allowing New Yorkers to purchase tickets for both Mega Millions and Powerball.

-On February 1, 2013, the New York Lottery's operations were merged with that of the New York State Racing and Wagering Board to form the New York State Gaming Commission.
+On February 1, 2013, the New York Lottery's operations were merged with those of the New York State Racing and Wagering Board to form the New York State Gaming Commission.

-In April 2013, the Lotto jackpot was reduced from $3 million to $2 million.
+In April 2013, the Lotto jackpot (annuity option paid in 26 graduated payments) was reduced from $3 million to $2 million.

-The final Sweet Million drawing occurred on June 12, 2014, after which it was replaced by Cash4Life.
+On June 12, 2014, the final Sweet Million drawing occurred, after which it was replaced by Cash4Life.

-On June 13, 2014, New York and New Jersey began sales of Cash4Life, replacing Sweet Million in New York.
+On June 13, 2014, New York began sales of Cash4Life, replacing Sweet Million.

-On October 19, 2014, the New York Lottery was among 22 states and the District of Columbia to launch Monopoly Millionaires' Club (MMC).
+On October 19, 2014, New York was among the states to launch Monopoly Millionaires' Club (MMC).
+Drawings were held on Fridays from October 24 through December 26.

 In September 2019, the minimum rollover for Lotto was reduced to $100,000 due to poor sales.

-Starting July 26, 2021, Take 5 drawings began taking place twice daily, like Numbers and Win-4 games.
+Starting July 26, 2021, Take 5 drawings take place twice daily, similar to Numbers and Win-4 games.
+The game costs $1 per play, with five numbers drawn from 1 through 39.

 As of 2022, New York Lottery drawings air statewide on the following television stations.